Mauricio Dubon Player Props: Astros vs. Rockies

 Mauricio Dubon At The Plate

-- In four games this season, he has hit a home run (5.3%, and 1.3% of his trips to the plate).
+- Looking at the 76 games he has played this season, he's hit a home run in four of them (5.3%), and in 1.2% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.